-CATA, The Farmworkers’ Support Committee, seeks a part-time Health and Safety Community Organizer:
+CATA, The Farmworkers’ Support Committee, seeks a part-time Community Organizer in Chester County, PA:

 CATA – The Farmworkers’ Support Committee is seeking a part-time Community Organizer at 15-20 hours/week.
-The Community Organizer will primarily focus on health and safety education and workplace organizing with migrant farmworkers and community members throughout Southern New Jersey.
+The Community Organizer will primarily focus on base-building with immigrant workers throughout Chester County, PA and will also oversee two projects designed to evaluate conditions within the mushroom industry as well as build community awareness and ability to respond to immigration enforcement.
 The ideal candidate will speak excellent Spanish and English and have experience in organizing for social change.

-This position will work closely with CATA’s lead organizers and CATA members to advance CATA’s mission of working for better working and living conditions for all immigrants.
-CATA is a migrant farmworker organization that is governed by and comprised of farmworkers who are actively engaged in the struggle for better working and living conditions.
+This position will work closely with CATA’s lead organizer, the Kaolin Workers’ Union and CATA members to advance CATA’s mission of striving for better working and living conditions for all immigrants.
+CATA is a migrant worker organization that is governed by and comprised of migrant workers and their families who are actively engaged in the struggle for better working and living conditions.
 The mission of CATA is to educate workers about their rights and support them as they develop and exercise leadership skills in order to create a better life for themselves and their communities.

-The Community Organizer will be primarily responsible for increasing CATA’s outreach to farmworkers and other immigrant workers throughout Southern New Jersey.
-The goal of this position is to increase the number of workers receiving community education on health and safety in the workplace and the number of workers taking action in instances of unsafe work environments.
+The Community Organizer will be primarily responsible for increasing CATA’s outreach to farmworkers and other immigrant workers throughout Chester County, PA.
+The goal of this position is to complete an evaluation of workplace conditions in the mushroom industry, identify and recruit new membership and leaders, and to build community awareness on how they can respond to immigration enforcement.
 Specific responsibilities will include:

-* Participate in the development and implementation of a plan for community outreach and education around issues of workplace safety and health in the migrant community.
+• Participate in the development and implementation of a plan for community outreach and education around workplace conditions and immigration activity in the area.

-* Coordinate with other NJ organizers for regional and local leadership meetings, member activities, leadership training, etc.
+• Coordinate with other CATA organizers for regional and local leadership meetings, member activities, leadership training, etc.

 Details: Part-time hourly position, nights and weekends required.
-This position is currently funded through US Dept of Labor – OSHA until September 30, 2018 with plans to extend if funding is available.
+This position is currently funded for one year with plans to extend if funding is available.

 CATA is a human rights organization and is dedicated to policies to promote the hiring of people of color and women.

-To apply, please send a cover letter detailing your interest in the position and a resume with two references to:
+To apply, please send before September 14, 2018, a cover letter detailing your interest in the position and a resume with two references to: